 Location: Croppies Memorial Park by the Liffey.

-Have you been to these or other nicknamed statues in Dublin?
-Does your city have funny names for some of its landmarks?
+Have you been to these or other nicknamed Dublin statues?
+Does your city have alternative, local names for some of its landmarks?